Nate Lowe Player Props: Rangers vs. Nationals

-Nate Lowe -- batting .225 with three doubles, a home run, five walks and four RBI in his past 10 games -- will be in action for the Texas Rangers versus the Washington Nationals, with Trevor Williams on the hill, on July 7 at 7:05 PM ET.
+On Saturday, Nate Lowe (.255 on-base percentage in past 10 games, 105 points below season-long percentage) and the Texas Rangers play the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 4:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Red Sox.
+He had a one-hit showing in his most recent game (1-for-5) against the Nationals.

 Nate Lowe Game Info & Props vs. the Nationals